pagkly/Zed/Investopedia3/Form 1099-MISC Miscellaneous Income.md

 -   Copy 2 goes with recipient's state tax return
 -   Copy C stays with the payer4

-The payer includes their name, address, and identification number, as well as the recipient's name, address, and [Social Security Number](https://www.investopedia.com/terms/s/ssn.asp).
+The payer includes their name, address, and identification number, as well as the recipient's name, address, and [[Social Security Number]](https://www.investopedia.com/terms/s/ssn.asp).

 A 1099-MISC form also has a series of boxes in which the payer will input whichever type of payment was made.
 That may include Rents in Box 1, Royalties in Box 2, or Non-Employee Compensation in Box 7.
 Other boxes that may be filled out include Box 4: Federal Income Tax Withheld and Box 16: State Tax Withheld.4